dbartholomae/node-listreader/README.md

 # node-listreader@1.0.1
+## !!!
+This package is no longer maintained !!!
 The **node-listreader** is a node module to read all lines via a buffer from a file into an array:

 ```coffeescript